Final Binary - Litepaper

 Reward Distribution

-The winning side receives all deposits from the losing side, distributed proportionally based on each player's deposit power.
-Deposit power is calculated by multiplying the deposit amount with the power multiplier.
+The winning side receives all deposits from the losing side, distributed proportionally based on each player's boost power.
+Boost power is calculated by multiplying the boost amount with the power multiplier.

 Power Multiplier